 3. Wasserfallen Chellechöpfli

 Located near Basel, the Wasserfallen Chellechöpfli (Route 470 on SwissMobility) offers hikers bright autumn colours and wonderful views of the Swiss countryside, as well as mountains in the distance.
-This route has many restaurants dotted along the route serving traditional regional food and wild game meat - one of the signs that autumn has truly arrived in Switzerland.
+Many restaurants are dotted along the route, serving traditional regional food and wild game meat - one of the signs that autumn has truly arrived in Switzerland.